mcelle888/Wedding_Planner/README.md

 #### Feature 2:
 Goes through a list of vendors for a wedding and asks the user if they have a chosen vendor or not.
 If they do, they are asked to enter the name and the cost.
 If not, they are provided with 3 reccommendations for each vendor with their respective costs and a short description.
 The user can pick one of these recommendations or they can choose to have the app randomly pick out of the three or finally they can choose to leave the vendor blank (in this case, an average cost will be used to calculate the final cost estimate).

 #### Feature 3:
+Creates a timestamped to-do list for the user to follow.
+This contains helps the user schedule important tasks by giving them an estimated deadline of when these tasks should be done relative to how many days left until their wedding date.

+#### Feature 4:
-Creates a text file the user can save that contains the users basic information, suppliers and final cost estimate.
-Will print whether they are under or over budget and by how much.
+Creates a text file the user can save that contains all the information collected and processed.
+This includes the users basic information, vendor name and costs,  final cost estimations (which also tells them if they are over or under budget) and a scheduled to-do list of tasks to be completed before the big day!

 ### Help Documentation

 #### App Installation Guide
-##### 1. Open Terminal
+#### 1. Open Terminal
 In your terminal window, check that you have the correct version of python installed.
 You can do this by running:
 ```bash
 python --version
 ```
 If python version is not installed or you have a version below 3.10, the installation and update links can be found [here](https://www.python.org/downloads/)

-##### 2. Download Wedding App
+#### 2. Download Wedding App

 Copy and paste the following to your terminal:
 ```bash